-While consumer law is not the main focus of this CPD session, it is worth revisiting the duty to consumers that exists under Australian Consumer Law (ACL) and the Fair Trading Act 2010 (FTA) (WA) and considering how this works with the code of conduct.
-Here is a quick refresher of how key consumer laws and the code of conduct reinforce one another to protect consumers.
+While consumer law is not the main focus of this CPD session, and residential tenancies are mainly regulated under the Residential Tenancies Act 1987 (the RTA), it is worth revisiting the duty to consumers that exists under Australian Consumer Law (ACL) and the Fair Trading Act 2010 (FTA) and considering how these Acts work with the Code.

-Remember if you breach consumer law very heavy fines can apply, and you may implicate your principal as well.
+Here is a quick refresher of how key consumer laws and the Code reinforce one another to protect consumers.
+Remember if you breach consumer law very heavy fines can apply, and you may implicate your agent and/or your principal as well.